Key questions about palliative care

 There are many misconceptions about the purpose of palliative care and what it involves.
 Many people think that it is simply end-of-life care, or that it means stopping cancer treatment, or that it is a sign of giving up hope.
 Our answers to common questions may give you a clearer picture of how palliative care can enhance quality of life for people with advanced cancer.

-- Does palliative care mean end-of-life care?
+- Does palliative care mean I will die soon?

-- Does it shorten or lengthen life?
+- Does palliative care shorten or lengthen life?

 - When can I start palliative care?

 - Who will coordinate my care?

 - Will I lose my independence?

 - Do I have to pay for palliative care?